-Yue joins the lab in September 2017 to work on an NSF funded project that examines the idea of climate resilience on the landscape.
+Yue joined the lab in September 2017 to work on an NSF funded project that examines the idea of climate resilience on the landscape.
 Yue has expertise in fossil pollen data and quantitative community analyses.
 She received her PhD from the University of Wisconsin- Madison.

 Ben began working in SEPL in Fall 2018.
 He is interested in spatial ecology and is keen to find an exciting set of questions to address for his PhD.
 Ben graduated with honors from CU-Boulder in 2018 with a dual major in Geography and Ecology & Evolutionary Biology.
 While there he worked in the McCain Mountain Lab studying the effects of forest fragmentation on biodiversity.

 Daniel joined SEPL officially in the Summer of 2019.
 His dissertation focuses on the dynamics of biodiversity and ecosystem stability in African mammal communities across space and time.
 He received his B.S. in Environmental Science and Policy from the University of Maryland, College Park, in 2017.
 In his free time, he enjoys singing, playing sports, and hiking.